-We will carefully consider mobile phone use and how this is managed in school and ensure it is reflected in our mobile and smart technology policy.
+New:- We will carefully consider mobile phone use and the new filtering and monitoring standard required by DfE and how this is managed in school and ensure it is reflected in our mobile and smart technology policy.
 This will include where children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G).